Zahra-z1/BIORAG/README.md

 .streamlit/secrets.toml
 ```

-For cloud deployment, environment variables should be configured using the hosting platform's secret-management system.
+For cloud deployment, environment variables and secrets should be configured using the hosting platform's secret-management system.

 ---

-## 📌 Current Answer Mode
+# 📌 Current Answer Mode

 The current recommended configuration is: